Docker Compose

 Make sure you already have your SSL Certificate!
 If not, please follow the steps in the Create SSL Certificate page.

-Docker Compose provides several benefits over the standard Docker configuration.
+Docker Compose benefits over standard Docker:

 • Data is preserved between container updates